-Reading: Cahn textbook pp. 22-30, The Crito (the death of Socrates)

-and Cahn pp. 5-21, The Apology (Socrates's trial)
+Readings: Cahn textbook pp. 22-30, The Crito (the death of Socrates) and Cahn pp. 5-21, The Apology (Socrates's trial)

-On Scepticism I have posted an excellent (very readable) section from Hallie's introduction to the Classical Sceptics in the "Additional Readings" folder at 'Owl".
+If you're curious about Scepticism: I have posted an excellent (very readable) section from Hallie's introduction to the Classical Sceptics in the "Additional Readings" folder at 'Owl".
+And I will have more to say about the Sceptics at the end of the Classical section of the course.